14 children in Texas are among the 37 dead from flash floods as the search continues for the missing

 “When it rains, water doesn’t soak into the soil,” said Austin Dickson, CEO of the Community Foundation of the Texas Hill Country, which was collecting donations.
 “It rushes down the hill.”

-The forecast for the weekend had called for rain, with a flood watch upgraded to a warning overnight Friday for at least 30,000 people.
-Texas Lt.
-Gov. Dan Patrick said the potential for heavy rain and flooding covered a large area.
+The weekend forecast had called for rain, with a flood watch upgraded to a warning overnight Friday for at least 30,000 people.

-“Everything was done to give them a heads up that you could have heavy rain, and we’re not exactly sure where it’s going to land," Patrick said.
-"Obviously as it got dark last night, we got into the wee morning of the hours, that’s when the storm started to zero in.”
+Kelly said he was heartbroken seeing body bags at the funeral home and the devastation on the ground during a helicopter tour.

+“The rescue has gone as well as can be expected.
+It’s getting time now for the recovery,” he said.
+“And that’s going to be a long, toilsome task for us.”

 Cortez reported from Hunt, Texas, and Seewer from Toledo, Ohio.
-Associated Press writer Susan Haigh in Hartford, Connecticut, contributed.
+Associated Press writers Susan Haigh in Hartford, Connecticut, and Susan Montoya Bryan in Albuquerque, New Mexico, contributed.

 Credit: AP